-Fabian Name Meaning: Origins, Popularity, and Significance
+Fabian Name Meaning: Origins, Popularity, & Significance

-Fabian Name Origin and Meaning
+Fabian Name Origin & Meaning

 Roman Influence

 Fabian is a name that has its roots in ancient Rome.
 It is derived from the Roman clan name Fabius, whiich was associated with the cultivation of beans.
 The Latin word for bean is “faba,” whiich is where the name Fabius comes from.
-The Fabian clan was known for its military prowess and its members held important positions in the Roman Republic.
+The Fabian clan was known for its military prowess & its members held important positions in the Roman Republic.

 Latin Roots